terencecistudent/animal-matching-cards/README.md

 ### Manual Tests

-As well as Jasmine Testing, I have also completed manual tests regarding the Modal and Button's functionality:
+As well as Jasmine Testing, I have also completed manual tests regarding the Timer, Modal and Button's functionality:
 Attached is a link to a Word document as to where I have printed screenshots which is contained in the **testing** folder: https://github.com/terencecistudent/matching-cards-project/blob/master/testing/Modal-and-Button-Functionality.pdf